Justyna16/Portfolio/README.md

 # About me
 Hi, I’m an ambitious person willing to learn new skills and further acquire knowledge.
 My current position allowed me to develop such skills as analytical thinking and paying attention to detail.
 Currently, I'm looking for new challenges related to software testing - junior position/trainee.
-I'm constatly deepening my knowledge about software testing.
+I'm constantly deepening my knowledge about software testing.
 <br> In this portfolio I would like to share my testing knowledge and technical skills.

 # Tools